News

 Dickens was right about the duality of hard times; they really are the best and the worst all at once.
 Your clients may not see the 'best' part yet, but you can.
 You see the financial understanding and freedom they're building, and the new start waiting for them on the other side of the New Year.
 Until then, help them budget for the holidays, but also budget a little extra patience, a little extra grace, and maybe one more follow-up call than usual.
 It's the season of giving, after all.

-Tagged with: divorce, holiday, support, family law and finance
+Tags: divorce, holiday, support, family law and finance